Tommy Morrison: Career from 1994–1996

-Morrison vs Ruddock
+Morrison vs. Ruddock

 Ruddock dropped Morrison to his knees in the first round, but Morrison recovered to force a standing count in round two and compete on even terms for five rounds.
 Both fighters continued to trade power punches in rounds three and four, but Ruddock took control in round five, hurting Morrison with several left hooks and keeping him at bay with his jab.
 In the sixth round, Ruddock hurt Morrison with a quick combination, but just as it seemed Morrison was in trouble, he countered with a tremendous hook that put Ruddock on the canvas.
 Ruddock regained his feet, but Morrison drove him to the ropes and showered him with an extended flurry of blows.
 Just as the bell was about to sound, the referee stepped in and declared Morrison the winner by TKO.

-Morrison vs Lewis
+Morrison vs. Lewis

 Following his victory over Ruddock, Morrison was scheduled to meet former Undisputed Heavyweight Champion Riddick Bowe for Bowe's WBO Heavyweight title, but Bowe pulled out after obtaining a more lucrative fight with Evander Holyfield.
-Shortly after the cancellation of the Bowe–Morrison fight, Lewis and Morrison were able to reach an agreement to face one another during the fall of 1995 in Atlantic City, New Jersey.
-The much-anticipated fight with Lewis, who had also lost his world championship, had finally took place.
-Morrison was knocked out in the sixth round.
+Shortly after the cancellation of the Bowe–Morrison fight, Lewis and Morrison were able to reach an agreement to face one another during the fall of 1995 in Atlantic City, New Jersey which would see Morrison defending the IBC belt he won from his fight with Ruddock.
+The much-anticipated fight with Lewis, who had also lost his world championship, was finally about to take place.
+In it, Morrison was knocked out in the sixth round.
 Both fighters fought a conservative first round with neither man establishing much power-wise, but Lewis was able to effectively and efficiently use his signature left-jab to keep Morrison on the defensive and had little trouble with Morrison from the second round onwards.